Tyrrrz/Tyrrrz.me/data/blog/parsing-steam-market/index.md

 I was initially hoping that there would be some sort of API for this, but unfortunately there isn't.
 Probably because it would make developing bots a bit too easy.

-Having spent some time inspecting the listing pages with Chrome’s developer console, I’ve discovered that all the pricing information is pulled using a single AJAX request which can be easily reverse-engineered.
+Having spent some time inspecting the listing pages with Chrome Developer Tools, I’ve discovered that all the pricing information is pulled using a single AJAX request which can be easily reverse-engineered.
 Let’s take a look at how it works.

 ## Getting pricing info